TheodorJ/CMU-17-331-Project/TORIFY.md

  - Think about the ways people can attack your service.
 How can you stop those attacks?
     - This is a Django server, and you're running it in production.
 Make sure you take the necessary extra steps:
     - https://docs.djangoproject.com/en/2.1/howto/deployment/checklist/
- - Make sure your server is not running on the clearnet!
-If people can access your hidden service on the clearnet, it is definitive proof that you are the one running that hidden service.
+ - Do not run the server on the clearnet.